-85+ College Student Statistics For 2023 (Latest Facts)
+85 College Student Statistics 2024 (Latest Data & Facts)

 There are more than 20 million students in the colleges of the US.
-Most of the students take debt to complete their graduation, while more than 30% of the students reported that they graduated debt free.
+Most of the students take debt to complete their graduation, while more than 30% of the students reported that they graduated debt-free.

 College Student Statistics (Top Picks)